some-natalie/some-natalie/_tabs/kubernoodles.md

 1. Shrinking big container images - CI images can get big, but they don't have to be.
 Let's unpack the relationship between image size, security, and the practices that can help.
     1. [the Where and Why of big containers](../blog/big-container-images) shows why these workloads have such large images to begin with
     1. [Tidy up your container builds](../blog/tidy-big-builds) walks through how to shrink builds by tidying up your build process
-    1. Squash builds are very effective and easy to implement - _coming soon_
+    1. [Squash builds are very effective and easy to implement](../blog/squash-big-builds), shrinking our runners by up to 20%.
     1. Image “slimmers” aren't magic either - _coming soon_

 > Last updated in **January 2025** with the updated versions of Kubernetes, actions-runner-controller, etc. that I am currently using.